How We Learn

 Experiential Learning

-Fun Fridays are held each week during Creative and Life Skills time.
+Fun Fridays and Life Skills